Mongolian People's Republic: Media and arts

 Under political pressure, traditional Mongolian arts were suppressed in favor of Soviet-inspired "socialist realism".
 Much of traditional culture was viewed as "feudal" or "religious", and was officially abandoned in favor of artworks depicting revolutionary heroism, intended to mold the "new man" of the socialist society.
 The MPRP established systematic censorship of press, publications, and artistic performance.
 However, there was disagreement and lack of clear direction, reflected in particular by the fluctuating political attitudes toward Mongolia's greatest hero, Genghis Khan.
 Common subjects of "socialist realism" included heroic shepherds and workers, and figures from history such as Sükhbaatar and Choibalsan (a prominent example being the monumental equestrian statue of Sükhbaatar which today stands in the center of Ulaanbaatar's Sükhbaatar Square).
-Some painters combined realism and mongol zurag, a style developed in the early 20th century.
-Bypassing Capitalism, a design depicting a Mongol rider jumping from feudalism to socialism, was reproduced in murals and as a stamp design.
+Some painters combined realism and Mongol zurag, a style developed in the early 20th century.
+Leaper of Capitalism, a design by Dagdangiin Amgalan depicting a Mongol rider jumping from feudalism to socialism, was reproduced in murals and as a stamp design.

-The most prominent figure to emerge in modern Mongolian poetry and literature was Dashdorjiin Natsagdorj, whose opera Uchirtai gurvan tolgoi ("Three Sad Hills") remains popular today.
+The most prominent figure to emerge in modern Mongolian poetry and literature was Dashdorjiin Natsagdorj, whose opera Uchirtai gurvan tolgoi ("Three Fateful Hills") remains popular today.
 The national theater was established in 1931, represented by such playwrights as Sodnombaljiryn Buyannemekh and Donrovyn Namdag.
 Mongolia's first film studio, set up with Soviet aid in 1935, produced the drama Norjmaa's Destiny in 1938 but generally concentrated on full-length feature films about heroes from Mongolian history.
 There were co-productions with Soviet filmmakers, such as Son of Mongolia (1936), as well as film versions of classics such as Transparent Tamir by Chadraabalyn Lodoidamba, released as a trilogy in 1970–1973.
 The first Mongolian ballet, Path of Happiness by Bilegiin Damdinsüren, was staged in 1950.
 Traditional arts were best preserved as epic poetry, music, and song, which had been passed down by bards and storytellers and first recorded (in printed word and sound) in the 20th century.
 The state folk song and dance ensemble was established in 1961.
 Under Soviet influence, European instruments were introduced, foreign works were performed, and Mongolian composers began to write music for orchestras and brass bands.
 The first full-scale symphonic work, My Homeland, was composed in 1955 by Luvsanjambyn Mördorj.
 The National Symphony Orchestra was founded in 1957.
 The 1970s and 1980s saw the development of Soviet-style dance bands and popular music groups.